Commentary (magazine)

-Commentary is a monthly American magazine on religion, Judaism, and politics, as well as social and cultural issues.
-Founded by the American Jewish Committee in 1945 under Elliot E. Cohen, editor from 1945 to 1959, Commentary magazine developed into the leading postwar journal of Jewish affairs.
+Commentary is a monthly American magazine on religion, Judaism, Israel and politics, as well as social and cultural issues.
+It is currently headed by John Podhoretz.
+Founded by the American Jewish Committee in 1945 under Elliot E. Cohen, editor from 1945 to 1959, Commentary magazine developed into the leading post-World War II journal of Jewish affairs.
 The periodical strove to construct a new American Jewish identity while processing the events of the Holocaust, the formation of the State of Israel, and the Cold War.
-Norman Podhoretz edited the magazine in its heyday from 1960 to 1995.
+Norman Podhoretz edited the magazine from 1960 to 1995.

 Besides its coverage of cultural issues, Commentary provided a voice for the anti-Stalinist left.
 As Podhoretz shifted from his original ideological beliefs as a liberal Democrat to neoconservatism in the 1970s and 1980s, he moved the magazine with him to the right and toward the Republican Party.

 History

-Founding and early years
+Founding

+Commentary was the successor to the Contemporary Jewish Record, which was published by the American Jewish Committee (AJC) and ran from 1938 to 1945, when its editor, AJC executive secretary Morris Waldman, retired.

+20th century

-Commentary was the successor to the Contemporary Jewish Record, which was published by the American Jewish Committee (AJC) and ran from 1938 to 1945.
-When the Records editor died in 1944, the AJC consulted with New York intellectuals including Daniel Bell and Lionel Trilling: they recommended that the AJC hire Elliot Cohen, who had been the editor of a Jewish cultural magazine and was then a fundraiser, to start a new journal.
-Cohen designed Commentary to reconnect assimilated Jews and Jewish intellectuals with the broader, more traditional and very liberal Jewish community.
-At the same time the magazine would bring the ideas of the young Jewish New York intellectuals to a wider audience.
+In 1944, with the Record's editor retiring, the AJC consulted with New York City intellectuals including Daniel Bell and Lionel Trilling, who recommended that AJC hire Elliot Cohen, who had been the editor of a Jewish cultural magazine and was then a fundraiser, to start a new journal.
+Cohen designed Commentary to reconnect assimilated Jews and Jewish intellectuals with the broader, more traditional, and very liberal Jewish community.

+At the same time, the magazine was designed to bring ideas of the young Jewish New York intellectuals to a wider audience.
 It demonstrated that Jewish intellectuals, and by extension all American Jews, had turned away from their past political radicalism to embrace mainstream U.S. culture and values.
 Cohen stated his grand design in the first issue: